LIFE OF A SOMM: #1 Andrew McNamara MS

 What is the role of a sommelier in your opinion?

 AM: The role of the sommelier is very simple – to guide the guest’s beverage experience.
 It sounds simple, but it’s more like watching a duck float on the water.
 It looks elegant and easy on the surface, but underneath the action is furious.
 A sommelier should be everything in the restaurant – from food runner to fill-in captain to expediter to bussing tables.
 And, help guide the guest to an excellent experience – be it wine, beer, cocktails, sake, water choices, non-alcoholic pairings – everything.
-And they should be served in a manner that lets the guest feel cared for and that no matter the experience they were looking for, that the sommelier helped exceed it.
+And they should be served in a manner that lets the guest feel cared for and that no matter the experience they were looking for, the sommelier helped exceed it.

 The path to becoming a Master Sommelier is tough.
 What were your biggest lessons during these years of hard work?